Breadcrumb

 Modeling workforce participation and workers leaving the workforce

-Labor force participation rates for health care workers were calculated directly for individuals under age 50 using 2017-2021 ACS data.
+Labor force participation rates for health care workers were calculated directly for individuals under age 50 using 2018–2022 ACS data.
 The analysis used information on whether the person is active in the workforce.
 Active is defined as working at least one hour per week in their profession.
-Each simulation year, HWSM model the propensity that a health care worker under age 50 becomes inactive and thus count for 0 FTE supply.
+Each simulation year, HWSM models the propensity that a health care worker under age 50 becomes inactive and thus counts for 0 FTE supply.
 However, these individuals remain part of the supply model and are eligible to become active again in the following simulation year.

 Health care workers can also leave the workforce of their current occupation permanently by changing careers.
 Each year, workers under age 50 have a small probability of being removed from the workforce based on observed career change using the Current Population Survey (CPS) Annual Social and Economic Supplement survey data.
 For audiologists and podiatrists, the sample size was too small for reliable estimates, so physicians were used as a proxy for podiatrists and speech-language pathologists were used as a proxy for audiologists.
 We also used pharmacy technicians as a proxy for phlebotomists and registered dieticians as a proxy for medical and clinical laboratory technicians.
 While these workers may join other health care occupations, we assume that they are captured in the new graduate data for that occupation.